glassfox15/math148_project/README.md

 4. `training.py` and `testing.py` have the functions to perform training and testing.
 You can train the model using `execute_training.py`.

 5. Finally, `execute_testing.py` lets the AI agent play the game for itself!
-You can also visualize the gameplay using our implementation with `pygame` and `OpenGL` in file `visualize_game.py`.
+You can also visualize the gameplay using our implementation with `pygame` and `OpenGL` in the file `visualize_game.py`.

 We ran simulations of the training and testing portions as part of our analysis.
-Check out the file `simulation_analysis` for more information.
+Check out the folder `simulation_analysis` for more information.